HumanSignal/Adala/README.md

     "It was the negative first impressions, and then it started working.", "Not loud enough and doesn't turn on like it should.", "I don't know what to say.",
-    "The manager was very rude, but the most important that mic shows very flat frequency response.", "The phone doesn't seem to accept anything except CBR mp3s.", "I tried it before, I bought this device for my son.", "All three broke within two months of use.",
+    "Manager was rude, but the most important that mic shows very flat frequency response.", "The phone doesn't seem to accept anything except CBR mp3s.", "I tried it before, I bought this device for my son.", "All three broke within two months of use.",